-#TopTip: If you change your blog post URL after it’s been published, you need to add 301 redirects to preserve your SEO rankings.
+#TopTip: If you change your blog post URL after it’s been published, add 301 redirects to preserve your SEO rankings.

 Step 4: Writing SEO Friendly Headings

 There are some rules you should follow when it comes to using headings and sub-headings for SEO friendly content.
-Firstly, you should only have one H1 (or heading 1) and this should be the title of your article.
+Firstly, you should only ever have one H1 (or Heading 1) and this should be the title of your article.
 The H1 should include your chosen keyword like we mentioned above.

 Headings should be used in a hierarchical mode.
 The title of the post is the H1 tag.
-The following section heading which tells readers what the post is about should have an H2 tag and the subsections should use a H3 tag.
+The following section heading, which tells readers what the post is about, should have an H2 tag and the subsections should use H3 tags.

 Scroll up through this blog post to see if you can spot the heading structure that we’ve used.

 The reason you should organize your SEO friendly content in this way is because it…